leonx3264/dhcp-checker/README.md

 --- Before running, edit the host info in both main and update scripts ---

 --- You must run the update_table.py script before running the main script ---

+Tested with Ubiquiti EdgeRouter X, left command variable empty to place your own router's command.